ebebbington/dami/README.md

 })
 ```

-And the `FullyBooted` event will return:
+Take the `FullyBooted` event, this is how Asterisk outlines:

 ```typescript
 [{